-^{} A curious coincidence: Justice Stone appeared on the cover of TIME magazine on May 6, 1929, just two days before my own birth on May 8.
-In its profile story, TIME accurately speculated that one day Stone would become the chief justice, in part because (in those backward sentences that distinguished the early awareness of the ethical dilemmas faced by today's business leaders.
-Included among these leaders are the chiefs who manage our publicly-held corporations-today valued in the stock market at some \$10 trillion-and the professional managers of "other people's money" who oversee equity investments valued at some \$7 trillion of that total, owning 70 percent of all shares and therefore holding absolute voting control over those corporations.
+Justice Stone's stern words force us to fasten on ethical dilemmas faced by today's business leaders.
+Included among these leaders are the chiefs who manage our nation's publicly held corporations-today valued in the stock market at some \$12 trillion-and the professional managers of "other people's money" who oversee equity investments valued at some \$9 trillion of that total, owning 75% of all shares and therefore holding absolute voting control over those corporations.
 Like their counterparts in business, those powerful managers have not only an ethical responsibility, but a fiduciary duty, to those whose capital has been entrusted to their care.